Articles on: General Questions (Pentest)

 PATCH https://api.example.com/users/1234

-Any APIs or resources which are not requested from the app will not be scanned.
-You can add them as a separate target for better coverage.
+Note: Any APIs or resources that are not directly requested from the defined target will not be scanned.
+To ensure thorough coverage, you may add them as separate targets.

-If you have APIs or other resources residing on a different hostname that need to be scanned, you can add them to the scope from the Scanner Setup under What other hosts should we scan? in Step 1.
+If your application uses APIs or resources hosted on a different hostname, you can include these in the scan scope by updating the configuration in the Scanner Setup under What other hosts should we scan? in Step 1.

 https://example.com/store